Avaiga/taipy-doc/docs/manuals/deployment/docker/production.md

 !!!
 Note

-    If you are using an SQL database based on Microsoft SQL Server, you need to add the following commands before creating the user:
+    If you are using a SQL database based on Microsoft SQL Server, you need to add the following commands before creating the user:
     ```
     RUN apt-get update && apt-get install -y lsb-release && apt-get clean all